 3. Are your debts primarily from credit cards?

-Most types of unsecured debt can be negotiated, including medical bills, lines of credit, signature loans, repossession deficiencies, financing contracts, department store cards, miscellaneous bills and more.
+Most types of unsecured debt can be negotiated, including lines of credit, signature loans, repossession deficiencies, financing contracts, department store cards, miscellaneous bills and more.
 The deepest discounts, however, are usually obtained with credit card debts; so if the majority of your debt load is comprised of credit card debt, you can anticipate good results from the Debt Settlement strategy.